alterasc/alterasc.github.io/docs/ExpandedContent/Spells.md

 `90f174a27acf4dbda6e198a0cc0e59e3`
 `BloodMistAbility`

+## Burst of Nettles

+You release a burst of barbed, acid-filled nettles.
+Creatures caught in the burst take 3d6 points of damage plus 1d6 points of acid damage on the next round.
+Those that save take half damage from the initial burst and no damage on the next round.

+Druid 3, Hunter 3

+`601854840f504063a2512d341524a3c9`
+`BurstOfNettlesAbility`

 ## Clay Skin

 The target’s skin becomes as thick and tough as clay, granting the target DR 5/adamantine.
 Once the spell has prevented a total of 5 points of damage per caster level (maximum 50 points), it is discharged and the spell ends.